FEMA independent study courses can be taken online and on your schedule.

 In order to access the independent study courses, please following the links below:

 Upon successful course completion of the exam, you will receive an electronic completion certificate via email.
 You may download and print this certificate for your records.
-Upon receipt of the course certificate, you should forward your certificate to Organizational Training, JH Room 417 or to OTD@upstate.edu to ensure entry into your training record.
+Upon receipt of the course certificate, you should forward to OTD@upstate.edu to ensure entry into your training record.
 If you have any questions, please contact us.

 The FEMA Center for Domestic Preparedness (CDP) in Anniston, Alabama identifies, develops, tests, and delivers free, all expense paid training to state, local, and tribal emergency response providers.
 The center provides on-site and mobile training at the performance, management, and planning levels.
 They facilitate the delivery of training by the training partners of the U.S. Department of Homeland Security.